The Ventura River winds its way through Willoughby Preserve

 Comparison of Willoughby Preserve before and after arundo (seen on left in bright green) removal

-Now that the property is cleaned up, and closely monitored by Conservancy staff, the local community is starting to rediscover this beautiful natural area.
-We encourage the public to hike and explore Willoughby Preserve from dawn to dusk everyday, except during rainfall events or flash flood danger.
+Now that the property is cleaned up, and closely monitored by Conservancy staff, the local community is starting to rediscover the natural beauty of the Ventura River Estuary.

 Map and Directions